jarviscanada/jarvis_data_eng_TinaLee/core_java/jdbc/README.md

 ![ER_diagram](./assets/ER_diagram.png)

 ## Design Patterns
-Data Access Object pattern also known as DAO pattern is utilized in our application to create an abstraction layer between the raw JDBC and our code and provide solid encapsulation of complex joins, aggregation, etc. A `DataAccessObject` class has been implemented and extended by two other classes, `CustomerDAO` and `OrderDAO`.
+Data Access Object pattern is also known as DAO pattern is utilized in our application to create an abstraction layer between the raw JDBC and our code and provide solid encapsulation of complex joins, aggregation, etc. A `DataAccessObject` class has been implemented and extended by two other classes, `CustomerDAO` and `OrderDAO`.
 These classes CRUD (create, read, update, delete) `DataTransObjects` in our application.

-In contrast, repository pattern works with single table per class and instead of joining tables in the databases, it joins them in code.
+In contrast, repository pattern works with a single table per class and instead of joining tables in the databases, it joins them in code.
 When an application is horizontally scalable, repository pattern fits better, because it allows developers to shard its database in a way that the developers can focus on single table access instead of access the entire database.

 # Test
-How you test your app against the database? (e.g. database setup, test data set up, query result)
+The database is set up using sample data in SQL files provided by the JBCD LinkedIn learning course.
+Then the implemented methods were manually tested inside `JDBCExecuter` class and the results are printed and compared with expected results.